 The Elizabeth Krief and Jacques Manardo Artist Residency Program at The Invisible Dog offers artists of all disciplines and nationalities the opportunity to reside in New York City for 1-3 months.
 We are pleased to announce that the third resident artist will be Nathanaëlle Herbelin (France) from March 1–31.

-TheaterMatters, the unique live-theater-review series curated and moderated by Hunter College Theater Professor Jonathan Kalb, moves to The Invisible Dog!
+TheaterMatters, the unique live-theater-review series curated and moderated by Hunter College Theater Professor Jonathan Kalb, continues at The Invisible Dog!

 For one week, Thomas Ferrand will explore Brooklyn in search of edible wild plants.
 He will take notes and photos, keep a journal, and suggest different menus with the help of Lucien Zayan, all chiefly cooked from the daily harvests in parcs, abandoned areas, or asphalt cracks.